|

 THE HOUSEHOLD CAVALRY & ROYAL ARMOURED CORPS

-SUMMARY & CAVALRY REGIMENTS
+SUMMARY - CAVALRY REGIMENTS AND ROLES

 Armour has provided battle winning shock action and firepower since the earliest tanks helped to break the stalemate of the Western Front during the First World War.
 In the same way, armoured reconnaissance, with the ability to penetrate the enemy’s forward defences and gain information by using stealth and firepower, has shaped the way in which armour has been used to its best advantage.